 Nowadays many scientific studies are being done on medicinal herbs.
 Surprisingly, such studies supports and confirms the traditional therapeutic uses.
-The leaves of Gymnema Sylvestre or Gurmar is used in Ayurveda, Unani, Siddha and Homeopathy for treatment of diabetes.
+The leaves of Gymnema Sylvestre or Gurmar is used in Ayurveda, Unani, Siddha and Homeopathy for the treatment of diabetes.
 An animal study, (Paliwal et al) confirms the leaf powder has positive and encouraging effects on blood glucose levels.
 The study concluded that Gurmar powder is effective in lowering the fasting as well as postprandial blood glucose levels.

 In one study, the extract of dried leaves, given to diabetic rats at a dose of 20 mg/day per rat for 2 months.
 It showed lowering of increased sugar level due to increased serum insulin levels and also control of nephropathy, retinopathy and angiopathy.

 Studies also prove the leaves of Gymnema Sylvestre are effective in reducing elevated serum triglyceride and total cholesterol.

 The anti-obesity activity was also confirmed in study.
 Aqueous extract administered to Wistar rats exhibited suppressed increases in the body weight, organs weight, and plasma lipids.